bholda1/Android_App/README.md

 # **Tower Defense Android App**
-- This is a tower defense game created in Android Studio
----

-## **Overview**
-This project is a fully functional Tower Defense Android application designed to showcase:
+This project is a fully functional Tower Defense game made in Android Studio designed to showcase:
 - Backend integration using Firebase.
 - Ads integration using Google test ads.
 - A polished user interface (UI) and user experience (UX).